dnhkng/GlaDOS/README.md

 If you are an Nvidia system with CUDA, make sure you install the necessary drivers and CUDA, info here: https://onnxruntime.ai/docs/install/

-If you are using another accelerator (ROCm, DirectML etc), after following the instructions below for you platform, follow up with installing the  [best onnxruntime version](https://onnxruntime.ai/docs/install/) for your system.
+If you are using another accelerator (ROCm, DirectML etc.), after following the instructions below for you platform, follow up with installing the  [best onnxruntime version](https://onnxruntime.ai/docs/install/) for your system.

 ## Set up a local LLM server:
 1. Download and install [Ollama](https://github.com/ollama/ollama) for your operating system.